bitnami/charts/bitnami/kibana/README.md

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will expose Kibana native Prometheus endpoint in the service.
 It will have the necessary annotations to be automatically scraped by Prometheus.

+> **IMPORTANT**: For Prometheus metrics to work, make sure that the [kibana-prometheus-exporter](https://github.com/pjhampton/kibana-prometheus-exporter) plugin is installed.
+Check the [Install plugins](#install-plugins) section for instructions on how to install extra plugins.

 #### Prometheus requirements

 It is necessary to have a working installation of Prometheus or Prometheus Operator for the integration to work.
 Install the [Bitnami Prometheus helm chart](https://github.com/bitnami/charts/tree/main/bitnami/prometheus) or the [Bitnami Kube Prometheus helm chart](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) to easily have a working Prometheus in your cluster.